Indigenous Land Back

 Humans are not the enemy.
 Colonization is.

-Here are some key takeaways from the article so we can understand why LandBack is necessary:
+Here are some key takeaways from a National Geographic article about forest gardens that explain and why LandBack is necessary:

 We have to stop waiting for Western scientists to catch up with what Indigenous people have been saying for decades.
 Native land stewards have been watching out for the Earth before the scientific method was even a thing.
 It's time for #LandBack.